Additional $125 off all CGM Plans!

 a woman talking to her doctor

-• Immunocompromised individuals may actually experience serious negative side effects from probiotic supplements, so be sure to consult with a licensed healthcare professional before taking probiotics.
+• Immunocompromised individuals may experience serious adverse side effects from probiotic supplements, so be sure to consult with a licensed healthcare professional before taking probiotics.

-• Consult a healthcare professional for guidance in choosing the right strains for you and your health goals, whether you opt for a daily supplement, probiotic gummies, or a drink such as kombucha.
+• Consult a healthcare professional for guidance in choosing suitable strains for you and your health goals, whether you opt for a daily supplement, probiotic gummies, or a drink such as kombucha.

 6 Foods that Are a Strong Source of Probiotics